DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 ## 🔮 Customer Focus

-“There is nothing so useless as doing efficiently that which should not be done at all.”
+There is nothing so useless as doing efficiently that which should not be done at all.

 ~ Peter F. Drucker